 Weight gain and strategic fat grafting

-At Cosmos Clinic, we advise those with not enough fat for the liposuction component of the procedure to put on 5 kilos of body fat prior to the BBL surgery.
+At Cosmos Aesthetics, we advise those with not enough fat for the liposuction component of the procedure to put on 5 kilos of body fat prior to the BBL surgery.
 If the patient struggles to gain weight, the doctor will reassess where there is some excess fat from various areas of the body.

 Some common areas for fat grafting on skinnier patients include the lower back, love handles, arms, inner thighs and abdomen.
-This helps to provide some contouring benefits and is ideal for those girls who desire a Beyonce or Kim Kardashian look.
+This helps to provide some contouring benefits and is ideal for those girls who desire a Enhanced or Full look.

 In many cases, a combination of weight gain and strategic fat grafting will be required by the cosmetic practitioners to perform the Brazilian Butt Lift surgery optimally.